tarunk799/GCP-Kubernetes/README.md

 # GCP-Kubernetes
-IAAC for kubernetes  setupin GCP
+IAAC for kubernetes  setup in GCP